The Shadow's Edge: Box office

-The Shadow's Edge generated over RMB$11 million in presales on its first day, and grossed over RMB$77 million on its opening day.
-By its tenth day of release, it had climbed to RMB$577 million, and earned RMB$182.9 million in its second week, topping the box office.
-The film continued to perform well in its third weekend, bringing in RMB$191 million and remaining at the top of the weekly charts, which raised the total gross to approximately RMB$767 million.
+The Shadow's Edge generated over RMB$11 million in presales on its first day, and grossed over RMB¥77 million on its opening day.
+By its tenth day of release, it had climbed to RMB¥577 million, and earned RMB¥182.9 million in its second week, topping the box office.
+The film continued to perform well in its third weekend, bringing in RMB¥191 million and remaining at the top of the weekly charts, which raised the total gross to approximately RMB¥767 million.

 Critical response

+Alan Mount of Starburst gave The Shadow's Edge 5/5 stars and called it "one of the best action films of the year and it can't be recommended highly enough", applauding the "quality of the plentiful, spectacular action scenes" and that "Chan excels himself in the leading role".
+Tay Yek Keak of 8days gave the film 3.5/5 stars and praised it as "Jackie Chan's best action movie in years" and "Tony Leung [Ka-fai]'s best action flick ever", especially their "terrific veteran chumminess", alongside "big shootouts, vehicle smasheroos, stunt-team fighting".

-James Marsh of the South China Morning Post gave The Shadow's Edge 3/5 stars and found it to be somewhat improved compared to recent Jackie Chan films, particularly in its action scenes, although he ultimately criticizes it for being bogged down by "excessive melodrama" and "unnecessary twists".
-Tay Yek Keak of 8days gave the film 3.5/5 stars and praised it as "Jackie Chan's best action movie in years" and "Tony Leung [Ka-fai]'s best action flick ever", highlighting their intense on-screen rivalry, thrilling surveillance cat-and-mouse chase, and exhilarating fight scenes, despite some over-the-top plot elements.
+James Marsh of the South China Morning Post gave the film 3/5 stars and found it to be somewhat improved compared to recent Jackie Chan films, particularly in its action scenes, although he still criticizes it for being bogged down by "excessive melodrama" and "unnecessary twists".
+Conversely, Jayanty Nada Shofa of Jakarta Globe found the film to "mix some comedy into the story" like most Jackie Chan films, writing that "you might find yourself squealing at the cute young love moments".

-John Lui of The Straits Times gave the film 2/5 stars and considered that, despite the star power of Jackie Chan and Tony Leung Ka-fai, the film is an "aimless bloat" plagued by clichés, lazy screenwriting, and unwieldy sentimentality that ultimately fails to deliver the excitement or coherence it promises.
-Jayanty Nada Shofa of Jakarta Globe viewed the film as an engaging Jackie Chan film that combines intense action, emotional father-and-daughter moments, and some humor, though it may be confusing at times due to narrative shifts and subplot complexities.
+Leslie Felperin of The Guardian gave the film 2/5 stars and described it as "overlong and unnecessarily complex", criticizing its "connective narrative tissue [that] is a bore, an overly complicated yarn", and noting that "the sentimental flashbacks further distend a way-too-long running time".
+John Lui of The Straits Times also gave the film 2/5 stars and considered that, despite the star power of Jackie Chan and Tony Leung Ka-fai, the film is an "aimless bloat" with "lazy screenwriting" and "too many cliches to count", where "excitement fizzles out in fight scenes that feel inorganic to the plot and, worse, go on ad nauseam".